What Are Forecasting Methods?

 Forecasting enables a business to take the necessary steps to achieve a particular goal by providing vital information regarding future events and its occurrence and magnitude.
 Forecasting can be either Qualitative or Quantitative, depending on the information gathered and its nature, usually subjective or objective, and as a result, is based on mathematical calculations or no mathematical calculations at all.
 The management decides on the best forecasting method to be used according to the business.
 It is based on internal and external factors and whether the external factors are controllable or uncontrollable.
 Uncontrollable factors can be government policies, competitors’ strategies, natural calamities, and so on.
 Quantitative forecasting uses mathematical models to arrive at the forecasting results, and it also relies on historical data to back the findings.
 Qualitative forecasting uses emotions, intuition, past experiences, and values.
 It is an essential procedure in business that enhances business operations and ensures the functions can be performed smoothly in the ever-changing business environment.

 This has been a guide to what are Forecasting Methods.
-Here we discuss the top six types of forecasting methods along with examples and explanations.
+We explain their types along with examples, objectives and top 6 methods.
 You can learn more about financial modeling and forecasting from the following articles –